gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

     Restart the game.

 ??? info ""You have been disconnected because your computer is running too slowly" in GFWL"
-    - Make sure you have `-windowed` in your :material-file:`commandline.txt`.
+    - Make sure you have `-windowed` in your :material-file-cog:`commandline.txt`.
     - Enable `Borderless` and disable `Block on Focus Loss` in `Settings` - `Game` if using FusionFix.
         - If not using FusionFix, set `BorderlessWindowed` and `DoNotPauseOnMinimize` to `1` in :material-file-cog:`ZolikaPatch.ini` instead.